 Image Source: Google Images

-Once the data is formatted correctly, we are usually working with hyperparameters in neural networks.
-A hyperparameter is a kind of parameter whose values are fixed before the learning process begins.
+Once you format the data correctly, you typically work with hyperparameters in neural networks.
+A hyperparameter is a type of parameter whose values you fix before the learning process begins.

 It decides how a neural network is trained and also the structure of the network which includes:

-ReLU (Rectified Linear Unit) is the most commonly used activation function in neural networks due to the following reasons:
+ReLU (Rectified Linear Unit) is the most commonly used activation function in neural networks for the following reasons:

 These are the major problems in training deep neural networks.